Artificial Fertilizers Pros and Cons: A Balanced Analysis

 Water Pollution Concerns

-Water pollution presents another serious issue connected with artificial fertilizers.
+Water pollution presents another serious issue.
 When farmers apply these chemicals improperly or excessively, they can leach into waterways and create nutrient runoff.
 This runoff often triggers harmful algal blooms that deplete oxygen and endanger aquatic life.
-Many environmental researchers compare artificial fertilizers pros and cons in the context of water quality risks and sustainable agricultural practices.
-They recommend measures that safeguard both yield and the environment.
+High concentrations of nitrates and phosphates in water sources endanger human and animal health.

 Negative Effects on Microbial Life